 The Babes Who Were Stolen Away.
 Song collected by James M. Hylton, Wise County, VA, 1942, about three dead children appearing to their mother.
 JTA-9455.
 James Taylor Adams Collection.
 Full text in this web site.

 Mutsmag and her sisters take shelter while wandering in the woods in a house that turns out to be inhabited by a witch and giant that Mutsmag ultimately destroys.
 There are parallels in the children's ability to eavesdrop on adults who try to harm them and escape from the witch's house during the night to avoid being murdered.
+The variants called "Cuckelpea and His Sister," above, are especially similar to "Mutsmag."
 For a college student's comparison, see "Mutsmag" vs. "Hansel and Gretel."

 "The Babes in the Woods."
 From English Fairy Tales, retold by Flora Annie Steel.
 1918.
 The Macmillan Company, 1962.
 Reprinted in The Baldwin Online Children's Literature Project, 2000-2008.
 Long version of the ballad about orphaned boy and girl whose uncle tries to have them murdered to take their money, a year after their parents die.
 His assassins end up fighting each other and abandoning the babes instead of murdering them, and they die in the woods.
 All the wicked are punished and the final verses warn other executors for orphans to do the right thing.
 This is similar to "The Children in the Wood" published earlier by Joseph Jacobs in English Fairy Tales, available at this link in Project Gutenberg.
 Jacobs's notes call it "a nursery classic," citing a source in Percy's Reliques and a parallel in R. Yarrington's Two Lamentable Tragedies, 1601.

-A 1932 Disney animated short film, Babes in the Woods, is "loosely based on the" Grimms' "Hansel and Gretel."
+A 1932 Disney animated short film, Babes in the Woods, is "loosely based on the" British folktale and Grimms' "Hansel and Gretel."
+It is about two lost Dutch children who are helped by elves.
 A Silly Symphony Mickey Mouse film.
 The Babes in the Woods is also the title of a 1917 silent film based on "Hansel and Gretel," directed by Chester M. Franklin and Sidney Franklin, incorporating several fairy tales and a story within a story.
-Background on filming with photo of local children in "On Location in Santa Cruz County," Santa Cruz Public Libraries, CA.
+Background on filming with photo of local children is in "On Location in Santa Cruz County" by Ann Young, Santa Cruz Public Libraries, CA, 1998.

 "Babes in the Woods" is an anonymous poem featured on The Writer's Almanac with Garrison Keillor, read by Keillor on National Public Radio, May 31, 2008.
 American Public Media.
 The nameless babes "were stolen away" and "left in a wood," where they died.